 Did you know that if you die without a will, then the state of Washington will dictate how your estate will be distributed?
 In other words, your will is written for you, in a one-size-fits-all approach.
 The order of distribution starts with spouse, children, parents, and siblings, and continues up and down the family tree until finally landing on the state of Washington.

 Remember the Church in your Will and Estate Planning

 For a lot of people, the order of distribution makes sense.
 But for many others, it does not.
-Additionally, the order of distribution does not provide for gifts to charity, such as our parish community Saint Patrick Catholic Church & School.
-One sure-fire way to prevent this happening: Write a will and create an estate plan!
+Additionally, the order of distribution does not provide gifts to charities, such as our parish community Saint Patrick Catholic Church & School.
+One sure-fire way to prevent this from happening: Write a will and create an estate plan!

 What is Planned Giving?

 Planned Giving is a method of supporting Saint Patrick Catholic Church & School that enables a donor to make larger gifts than they could make from their income.
 A planned gift is any major gift, made in lifetime or at death as part of a donor’s overall financial and/or estate planning.

 While some planned gifts provide a life-long income to the donor, others use estate and tax planning techniques to provide for Saint Patrick Catholic Church & School and other heirs in ways that maximize the gift and/or minimize its impact on the donor’s estate.